-1. Remove Foreign Items
+Remove Out-of-Place Items

-Walk around the room and locate anything that doesn’t belong there and is contributing to an obvious state of messiness.
-Return items that belong in another room to their storage spaces, then return living room items to their proper storage spaces.
-Pillows that have landed on the floor can go back on the couch, boots can go back by the front door or in the closet, and so on.
+Grab a basket or bin and walk around the room.
+Pick up anything that doesn’t belong in your living room and is contributing to an obvious state of messiness and put it in the basket.
+Return items that belong in another room to their correct spots, then return living room items to their proper storage spaces.
+Pillows that have landed on the floor can go back on the couch; boots can go back by the front door or in the closet, and so on.
 Also, take this time to throw out those dying flowers in the vase on the mantel, or any other trash you find.

-2. Create a Home for Lost Objects
+Create a Home for Lost Objects

-So, if there are several remote controls scattered about the room, pick a convenient spot to gather them every time.
-The coffee table, the TV stand, it doesn’t matter exactly where, as long as the location works for you.
-What matters is from now on, the remotes will have a consistent home.
+If you come across something that belongs in the living room but has no proper place, create a spot for it.
+So, if there are several remote controls scattered about the room, pick a convenient spot to gather them every time: either the coffee table or TV stand, it doesn’t matter exactly where, as long as the location works for you.
+What matters is that from now on the remotes will have a consistent home.

-3. Declutter the "Disaster Zone"
+Declutter the "Disaster Zone"

-Most rooms have a corner, or a piece of furniture, that functions as the designated disaster zone even when most of the room is pretty well organized.
+Most rooms have a corner or a piece of furniture that functions as the designated disaster zone even when most of the room is pretty well organized.

 This goes for smaller items like books on your bookshelf, knick-knacks over the fireplace, and blankets folded on top of a chest, as well as chairs and tables.
-When everything’s askew it can make a room look far messier than it actually is, and when your space looks out of control you can start to feel that way too.
-But though it might sound obvious, just quickly straightening everything from the pencils on your desk to the throw pillows on the sofa can make a major impact.
+When everything’s askew, it can make a room look far messier than it actually is, and when your space looks out of control, you can start to feel that way, too.
+Quickly straightening everything from the pencils on your desk to the throw pillows on the sofa can make a major impact.

 Think About Function

-6. Make a Plan
+Make a Plan

 Get Rid of Something